RocketChat/GSoC-Community-Hub/README.md

 This system can be configured (layout of pages based on components;  and parameterization of the components) via a specially designed DSL.

-The way the domain specific language works is simple;
+The way the Domain Specific Language works is simple;
 - Specify imports using `use X from module`
 - Get component data using the `get` syntax
-- specify page layout by placing components inside of the `<main></main>` tag
+- Specify page layout by placing components inside of the `<main></main>` tag

 This DSL will facilitate the creation of a near-future "drag-and-drop what-you-see-is-what-you-get" GUI layout tool;  as well as AI prompt based generation of entire community websites.
 For a more thorough rundown, its creator provides a detailed [summary](https://github.com/anjy7/Google-Summer-of-Code).